Critical World Citizenship

 • Positionality

-Understanding of where you stand as a person in your society and in the world
+Understanding of where you stand as a person in your society and in the world.

 • Autonomy

-Ability to discern dominant narratives in society and to think beyond them
+Ability to discern dominant narratives in society and to think beyond them.

 • Fun & failure

-Practicing without fear of failure, and with opportunities to have fun while learning
+Practicing without fear of failure and with opportunities to have fun while learning.

 In academic literature, critical world citizenship is often described as critical global citizenship, which is a subform of ‘global citizenship education’.
 Four principles are key to critical world citizens:

-• First, as global citizens they share an ambition of realizing their talents and capacities for the benefit of society.
+1. As global citizens they share an ambition of realizing their talents and capacities for the benefit of society.

-• Second, still in line with global citizenship, critical world citizenship adopts a holistic approach to learning, and to sustainable coexistence.
+2. Still in line with global citizenship, critical world citizenship adopts a holistic approach to learning, and to sustainable coexistence.

-• Third, critical world citizens go beyond global citizenship in their contribution to challenging oppressive structures, fostering emancipation, and promoting social justice.
+3. Critical world citizens go beyond global citizenship in their contribution to challenging oppressive structures, fostering emancipation, and promoting social justice.

-• Fourth, critical world citizenship encourages practicing the duties and responsibilities we hold as citizens in any given polity.
+4. Critical world citizenship encourages practicing the duties and responsibilities we hold as citizens in any given polity.

 Thirdly, critical world citizens go beyond the cosmopolitan mindset of global citizens in directing the praxis of their citizenship rights and duties in ways that highlight issues of power, voice, and difference, for example, between global north and global south.
-It is awareness of such structures of inequality, and the commitment to reflexivity vis-à-vis universality that drives their attempt to make a positive societal impact and contribute (however modestly) to emancipate less-privileged ‘others’ (Mansouri, 2017).
+It is awareness of such structures of inequality, and the commitment to reflexivity vis-à-vis universality that drives their attempt to make a positive societal impact and contribute (however modestly) to emancipate less-privileged others.

 Practicing critical world citizenship requires a set of skills that blend moderation with determination.
 Nine such competencies, including autonomy, patience, and self-reflection are presented here in some detail.
 A truly harmonious implementation of all these skills at once remains a utopic ideal.
 There rarely is only one right way of observing the attitude of a critical world citizen.
 Rather, are there multiple paths of meaningful action that occur simultaneously – with all the benefits and contradictions this entails - and aim, each in their way, to advance genuine equality, authentic liberty and resilient personal or collective growth.
 In this sense, this toolbox for critical world citizens is more a permanent invitation for dialogue and deeper investigation than a template to be emulated.